Customise Consent Preferences

 Recently, due to the ongoing COVID – 19 pandemic, many countries and leading healthcare systems all over the world have allowed telemedicine clinics, conducted by video- or voice-call, to temporarily replace face to face consultations.
 Telemedicine can now be used for new patient consultations as well as for follow-up visits, management of chronic conditions, medication management, specialist consultations and a host of other clinical services remotely via secure video and audio connections.

-Telemedicine is ideal for following type of patients:
+Telemedicine is ideal for the following types of patients:

 • Telephone (landline or mobile phone) for audio consultation.